danggai/danggai/README.md

 Glad to See you.

-I am an Android developer who uses Kotlin, Rx, MVVM. 👨‍💻
+I am an Android developer who uses Kotlin, Coroutine, MVVM. 👨‍💻

-And I love communicating, exercising and cat. 😺
+And I also did a little bit of web front-end development. 😄